- What do I need to know about pain control?

 - Oxymorphone (Opana)

-- Fentanyl (Duragesic, Actiq, Fentora, Onsolis)
+- Fentanyl (Duragesic, Actiq, Fentora, Lazanda, and others)

 People who take opioids for pain sometimes find that over time they need to take larger doses.
 This may be due to an increase in the pain or the development of drug tolerance.
-Drug tolerance happens when your body gets used to the opioid you are taking, and it takes more medicine to relieve the pain as well as it once did.
+Drug tolerance is when your body gets used to the opioid you’re taking, and it takes more medicine to relieve the pain as well as it once did.
 Many people do not develop a tolerance to opioids.
 But if tolerance does develop, usually small increases in the dose or a change in the kind of medicine will help relieve the pain.

 Increasing the doses of opioids to relieve increasing pain or to overcome drug tolerance does NOT mean that a person is addicted.